JonasKruckenberg/imagetools/CONTRIBUTING.md

 - Reexport the directives when possible

-vite-imagetools reexports all builtin directives, so users can create their own directives using the builtins as building blocks.
+both vite-imagetools and rollup-plugin-imagetools reexport all builtin directives, so users can create their own directives using the builtins as building blocks.
 You should - whenever possible - also do the same so users can profit from the extensible nature of imagetools.